spack/spack/lib/spack/docs/packaging_guide.rst

 Defining an installation procedure means overriding a set of methods or attributes that will be called at some point during the installation of the package.
-What determines the actual set of entities that are available for overriding is the package base class, which is usually specialized for a given build system.
+The package base class, usually specialized for a given build system, determines the actual set of entities available for overriding.
 The classes that are currently provided by Spack are:

     +------------------------------------+----------------------------------+